sanjay-raghu/sentiment-analysis-using-LSTM-keras/README.md

 # Sentiment Analysis using LSTM model with Scikit-learn and Keras
+The notebook is also available at as a [kaggle kernal](https://www.kaggle.com/sanjay11100/lstm-sentiment-analysis-data-imbalance-keras) try it out there with free gpu and hastle free python environment.
 ## **Dataset**
 First GOP Debate Twitter Sentiment
 About this Dataset